-The Massachusetts Department Of Elementary and Secondary Education will fund a limited number of Student Access Accounts for students with a documented print disability through Learning Ally (previously Recording for the Blind and Dyslexic).
+The Massachusetts Department of Elementary and Secondary Education will fund a limited number of Student Access Accounts for students with a documented print disability through Learning Ally (previously Recording for the Blind and Dyslexic).

 Remember, to ensure that materials will be available when you need them, your district’s purchasing contracts with publishers should require the publisher to send NIMAS files to the NIMAC.
 Learning Ally has resources available as well.